molinfo-vienna/nerdd-frontend/README.md

 * a single-page application architecture,
 * user-friendly prediction forms with tooltips on all form fields,
 * real-time result streaming via WebSockets,
-* a mobile-friendly that works on phones and tablets,
+* a mobile-friendly experience that works on phones and tablets,
 * auto-generated REST API documentation, and
-* flexible output visualization adapting to the model configuration.
+* flexible output visualization adapting to the model's configuration.

 ## Contribute